Scaling from Freelancer to Agency Owner: A Roadmap

 What is the first step in transitioning from a freelancer to an agency owner?

-How do I choose the right legal structure for my new agency?
+How do I choose the right legal structure for my agency?

-What are the biggest challenges when scaling from a freelancer to an agency?
+What are the biggest operational challenges when scaling?

-How can I find and hire reliable freelancers to build my team?
+How do I find and hire reliable freelancers?

 Post Author